ellennewellevans/newsScraper/README.md

   </a>
 </p>

-> Scraper web app that lets users view and leave comments on the latest news
+> Scraper web app that lets users view and leave comments on the latest news.

 ### 🏠 [Homepage](https://github.com/ellennewellevans/newsScraper)